KLAU-S/Zummit-InfoLabs-Intern/first_proj/readme.md

 ## Acknowledgments

-- So many people to acknowledge, my family, my co-interns, my friends without which this project would not be completed, Special thanks to Brillia for the hard work and dedication, such a pleasure.
+- So many people to acknowledge, my family, my co-interns, my friends without which this project would not be completed, Special thanks to Brillia and Swati for the hard work and dedication, such a pleasure.